 It would be great if one or two of the challengers won in November, but I don’t know if that’s likely.
 In addition to having a good message and being “likable” to people, you have to be well-known - and that takes money.
 Mr. Dorcena had $1,445 in the bank at the end of August and Mr. Ryan around $441, according to the Commonwealth of Massachusetts’ campaign finance website.
 That’s not a lot of money available for voter mailings (or even for campaign buttons).
 That’s why it’s so important that these candidates get all the free press they can.

-I like to whine about democracy and its shortcomings.
+about democracy and its shortcomings.
 But, I’m a pretty big fan of it.
 I don’t know why more people don’t run for office.
 You don’t need many signatures in order to qualify (although it seemsStephen Murphy would prefer otherwise).
 Surely there has to be at least a few Bostonians who care enough about our city that they want to be more involved.

 I realize, the idea of running for office can be daunting.
 It can be expensive and it takes a lot of time.
 And, you might not like the idea of everyone knowing your personal business.
 You should still consider doing it, though.

 But, that’s irrelevant right now.
 These are the candidates whose names will appear on the ballot.
 I encourage you (actually, I’m pleading) to learn more about each of these men and women.
 More important, go out to the polls to vote.